-- a) Maximizing its own shareholder value - b) Work towards the interests of non-promoter shareholders of Mahindra & Mahindra Limited - c) Maximize the sales of Mahindra & Mahindra Limited - d) None of the above - 3.
-The top ten pay packets of largest paid Indian CEOs are from affiliates of Indian business groups because the CEOs of most of these business groups have major shareholding in these companies.
-Surprisingly, they prefer to take fatter pay packets than distribute profits as dividends because: - a) Companies should always work towards saving taxes
+- d) Maximize the sales of Mahindra & Mahindra Limited - e) None of the above

+- 3. The top ten pay packets of largest paid Indian CEOs are from affiliates of Indian business groups because the CEOs of most of these business groups have major shareholding in these companies.
+Surprisingly, they prefer to take fatter pay packets than distribute profits as dividends because: - a) Companies should always be motivated to maximize the sales of the company - b) Companies should always work towards saving taxes - c) Higher pay packet would result in the company being more motivated towards maximizing the shareholder value of the company - d) Both (a) and (b) - e) None of the above